Tomato Farming in Polyhouse: Yield, Costs, and Handbooks

 Annual Ownership CostsInclude costs like interest, depreciation, insurance, taxes, and fees, plus utilities and maintenance.$6,396

-Direct CostsCosts for things needed to grow tomatoes: seedlings, nutrients, and labor for planting, upkeep, and picking.
-Varies by season.Spring: $2,866, Fall: $2,336, Continuous: $4,580
+Direct CostsThe costs of growing tomatoes include seedlings, nutrients, and labor for planting, upkeep, and picking.
+They vary by season.Spring: $2,866, Fall: $2,336, Continuous: $4,580

 In the example discussed, growing tomatoes in a polyhouse involves key expenses: an upfront capital investment around $20,776 to build a 24×96 foot polyethylene-covered arch greenhouse; yearly costs of $6,396 for things like depreciation, insurance, and maintenance; and varying direct production costs—about $2,866 for spring, $2,336 for fall, and $4,580 for a year-round crop.
 Summing it up, the annual expense for two seasonal crops hits $11,598, whereas growing crops continuously costs slightly less, at $10,976.